 7. If you have no windows then we recommend adding led grow lights to help keep your houseplants happy and healthy.
 The grow lights should be on during daylight hours and be placed according to the manufactures instructions.

-8. Some houseplants like sansevieria will do very well in bright indirect light, even direct light but will also live in less than ideal lighting conditions and are considered low light tolerant.
+8. Some houseplants like sansevieria and zz plants will do very well in bright indirect light, even direct light but will also live in less-than-ideal lighting conditions and are considered low-light tolerant.
 Always read the light requirement labels on your new indoor plants.